SGDInstitute/apollo/content/collections/pages/mblgtacc/sponsorship-packages.md

         content:
           -
             type: text
-            text: 'We’re thrilled to host our 31st annual gathering in Lexington, Kentucky, a partnership between the University of Kentucky, VisitLEX, and a dedicated host committee of students and advisors.'
+            text: 'We’re thrilled to host our 32nd annual gathering in Marquette, Michigan, made possible in part by a dedicated host committee of students and advisors from Northern Michigan University.'
       -
         type: paragraph
         attrs: